Roundhouse (venue): History

+The Roundhouse, labelled as "Warehouse", on an 1895 Ordnance Survey map.

 While lying in a state of general abandonment in the 1980s, the Roundhouse was used as the main location for the science fiction horror film Hardware by Richard Stanley.
 Sets were built inside the structure, although the lack of proper soundproofing meant all of the dialogues had to be re-recorded.

 The building was used again in 1996 to film the promotional video for the Manic Street Preachers' single "A Design for Life" prior to the start of redevelopment.
-Promotional videos for the singles "No Matter What" by Boyzone (1998), "Handbags & Gladrags" by Stereophonics (2001), and "Burn Burn" by Lostprophets (2003) were also filmed there.
+Promotional videos for the singles "No Matter What" by Boyzone (1998) and "Handbags & Gladrags" by Stereophonics (2001) were also filmed there.
 A scene from the comedy film Smashing Time set in the revolving restaurant at the top of the GPO Tower was filmed there in 1967.
 In July that year the Roundhouse hosted the "Dialectics of Liberation" with (among others) R. D. Laing, Herbert Marcuse and Allen Ginsberg.

 The Roundhouse has also been used for theatre, and has had two periods of theatrical glory, with musicals such as Catch My Soul (1969).
 Under administrator George Hoskins, the first phase also featured experimental theatre productions, such as the Living Theatre production of 1776 and other plays directed by Peter Brook.
 The once controversial nude revue Oh!
 Calcutta! opened in July 1970, and started a run of nearly four thousand performances in London, and the anarchic "Evening of British Rubbish" with professor Bruce Lacey and The Alberts had one performance in 1967.

 The Greater London Council passed the building to the Camden London Borough Council in 1983, and attempts were made to establish it as a Black Arts Centre programming music, theatre and community projects; however, it was closed as a venue due to lack of funds.
 During this time, on New Year's Eve 1991/92, Spiral Tribe held a week-long party in the venue.
 During the party the generators cut out, so power had to be sourced from nearby British Rail train lines.